ClevelandClinicQHS/sociome/README.md

 `get_adi(geography = "county", state = "CT", year = 2010, survey = "acs1")`

-This code would return the ADI of roughly every census tract (the default) in the Delmarva peninsula (some tracts not actually on the Delmarva peninsula in the extreme north of Delaware and in Cecil County, Maryland may be inadvertently included), using the 5-year ACS estimates from 2016 (the defaults).
-Notice the mixing of different levels of geography in the `geoids` parameter:
+The user can mix of different levels of geography in the `geoids` parameter.
+This code would return the ADI of roughly every census tract (the default) in the Delmarva peninsula, using the 5-year ACS estimates from 2016 (the defaults).

 `get_adi(geoids = c("10", "24015", "24029", "24035", "24011", "24041", "24019", "24045", "24039", "24047", "51001", "51131"))`

+## Warning about missing data

+While allowing flexibility in specifying reference areas, data from the ACS are masked and may have too many missing values to return ADIs for certain levels of geography.